MaineDSA/membership_dashboard/README.md

 - The membership lists should be in the form of zipped CSV files (as provided by National DSA).
 - The membership list zip files should have the list date appended to the zip file name (as `name_<YYYYMMDD>.zip`) and contain a single csv file.
-- The project folder contains the submodule `fake_membership_list` for testing/demonstration purposes.
-It contains no real member information.

 Feel free to explore the code and modify it according to your needs!